IAR 80: IAR 81C

 The final stage in the IAR 80's wartime history was the 81C.
 This version changed the guns once again, this time to the Mauser MG 151/20 which was replacing the MG FF/M in German service and had just been released for Romanian use.
 The order for the 81C was placed in May 1942, predating the second order of the 81As.

 The first order for 100 airframes was delivered, like all of the prior updates to the 81 series, with the centreline bomb rack removed to be used as fighters.
 An additional order for 35 was placed in February 1943, and then another 15 in January 1944.
 These aircraft were primarily to replace losses in earlier models, while production of the Bf 109G ramped up.

 IAR 80M

-By 1944 the ARR fighter units included examples of 80A, B and C models, as well as 81A, B and Cs.
-In order to up-gun the earlier fighters as well as simplify logistics and maintenance, an upgrade program was started in mid-1944 to bring all existing airframes to the 81C armament suite of two MG 151/20s and four FN 7.92s.
+By 1944 the ARR fighter units included examples of 80A, B and C models, as well as 81, 81Cs.
+In order to up-gun the earlier fighters as well as simplify logistics and maintenance, an upgrade program was started in mid-1944 to bring all existing airframes to the 81C armament suite of two MG 151/20s and two FN 7.92s.
 The resulting A and B models of the 80 and 81s would become the 80M and 81M respectively, although at this point there were no dive bombers in use.
 It is unclear how many conversions were completed.